Running with an Abdominal Strain

 Should You Run Right After Leg Day?

-The real question is, can you run after leg day?
+So, can you actually run after leg day?

-The answer isn’t a simple yes or no. Running immediately after an intense leg workout may not be the best idea, as your muscles are tired and your glycogen stores are depleted.
+The answer isn’t a simple yes or no. Running right after a tough leg workout isn’t ideal because your muscles are tired, and glycogen levels are low.

 I often tried to power through a run right after a brutal squat day, and it felt like running with cement blocks strapped to my legs.
 I usually have to humble my self and keep my pace as slow as possible.